rollup/plugins/packages/rollup-plugin-babel/README.md

 In some cases Babel uses *helpers* to avoid repeating chunks of code – for example, if you use the `class` keyword, it will use a `classCallCheck` function to ensure that the class is instantiated correctly.

 By default, those helpers will be inserted at the top of the file being transformed, which can lead to duplication.
-It's therefore recommended that you use the `external-helpers-2` plugin, which is automatically included in the `es2015-rollup` preset.
+It's therefore recommended that you use the `external-helpers` plugin, which is automatically included in the `es2015-rollup` preset.
 Rollup will combine the helpers in a single block at the top of your bundle.

 Alternatively, if you know what you're doing, you can use the `transform-runtime` plugin.
 If you do this, use `runtimeHelpers: true`: